 Treblinka II is a sparse memorial enclosed in a pine forest.
 Its vast emptiness left me gasping for air.
 A sea of 17,000 matzevot, whose grey jagged tips flow into the forest.
 The earth is a spiritual archeological site empty of artifacts.
 An unbearable stillness of 900,000 lives lost comprising of their traditions, culture, stories, and familial lineages - evaporated.

 An active sign of remembrance is the Ribbon of Remembrance.
 A white ribbon with the names and surnames of 4,000 people who were murdered in Treblinka II is woven throughout the trees in the forest.
 If all the names were written, the entire forest would be covered in white, because they only represent less than 0.5% of the victims at this site.
 I followed the ribbon, stepping on dry branches and soft mossy earth, swiping away the insects that come out in the rain.
 Embodying a still rage that swelled in my throat, tempered by the loving hands that placed this long ribbon.
-In the Jewish tradition it says that we die two deaths, the first is our body and the second is when we are forgotten.
+In the Jewish tradition, it says that we die two deaths, the first is our body and the second is when we are forgotten.

 Scattered light purple wildflowers and grass push through the cracks in-between the stones, mirroring the restlessness of memories.
 Time lapses here, with one foot in the past and one marking my path through the stones I instinctually search for an echo, to hold onto something tangible.
 I hold onto silence and walk away more perplexed.
 What are the future challenges of remembrance in these sites that are conditionally ephemeral and vulnerable to the seasons?
 Not to mention the current whitewashing and rewriting of history, these sacred sites demand protection.